Wondering if you can handle your own injury claim or if you need an attorney? Use this easy worksheet to help decide.

 If there is only one at-fault party, but multiple people are injured, there might not be enough insurance money to go around.
 When this happens, the insurance company will ask the court to decide how to divide the available funds.
 If you suffered significant losses, you’ll need an attorney to help you get an appropriate share of the insurance proceeds.

 Blaming the victim is a sure-fire way for the insurance company to minimize or deny your injury claim.
 Adjusters are trained to look for ways to shift blame onto the victim.
-Most states have comparative or contributory negligence laws, meaning your compensation can be reduced to account for your share of fault.
+Most states have comparative negligence laws, meaning your compensation can be reduced to account for your share of fault.

 In some states, you can be barred from any compensation if you’re as little as one percent to blame for the circumstances leading to your injuries.
 In any case, an attorney can refute that you share any blame, or at least reduce the impact it will have on your potential compensation.